The remuneration system for members of the Management Board

 Performance share plan (financial years 2016/17 to 2019/20)

-The annually granted tranches of the plan and their associated performance targets are generally based on a multi-year assessment.
+The annually granted tranches of the performance share plan and their associated performance targets are generally based on a multi-year assessment.
 The performance period is usually 3 years.
 In case of employment termination of a member of the Management Board before the end of the term of a tranche, separate payment regulations have been agreed.

 Each member of the Management Board was initially allocated conditional performance shares.
 Their amount corresponds to the quotient of the individual target amount and the arithmetic mean of the share price of the METRO ordinary share upon allocation.
 The decisive factor here was the average Xetra closing prices of the METRO ordinary share over a period of 40 consecutive stock exchange trading days immediately after the Annual General Meeting of the company in the year of the allocation.